Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery: Related work

 Cognitive persistence is a fundamental aptitude if one wants to learn a new goal.
-Observing how individuals persevere to learn something new can help to decide how and if a learning is actually fruitful.
+Observing how individuals persevere to learn something new can help to decide how and whether learning is actually fruitful.
 Regarding developmental psychology, the measure of persistence is investigated by assigning tasks to infants and evaluating how long they engage in a learning activity \cite{yarrow_infants_1982}.
 Here, researchers established that there is a link between an infant's persistence and competence.
-This means that infants who were more stimulated at home persist more toward goal oriented actions.
-On the opposite, infants with cognitive delay demonstrated less persistence, as well as engaging toward less challenging learning activities \cite{hupp1991persistence}.
-From a neuroscience perspective, there is little known about cognitive persistence.
-Teubner-Rhodes \cite{teubner-rhodes_cognitive_2017} investigated this ability to overcome task difficulty in adults.
-With the use of fMRI, she located persistence in the prefrontal cortex and concluded that adults with high perseverance demonstrated better performance and adaptive control for the task.
+This means that infants who were more stimulated at home persist more in goal-oriented actions.
+In contrast, infants with cognitive delay demonstrated less persistence, as well as a desire to participate in less challenging learning activities \cite{hupp1991persistence}.
+From a neuroscience perspective, Teubner-Rhodes investigated this ability to overcome task difficulty in adults \cite{teubner-rhodes_cognitive_2017}.
+Using fMRI, she located persistence in the prefrontal cortex and concluded that adults with high perseverance demonstrated better performance and adaptive control for the task.
 Later, a study focused on persistence for multilingual people \cite{teubner-rhodes_cognitive_2020} and located this process in the inferior frontal gyrus and dorsal anterior cingulate cortex (dACC).
-This could suggest that in addition to dealing with uncertainty and prediction-error, ACC is also involved in cognitive persistence.
+This could suggest that, in addition to dealing with uncertainty and prediction error, ACC is also involved in cognitive persistence.
+The MRN is involved in cognitive persistence \cite{ahmadlou_subcortical_2025}, and the suppression of inhibitory neurons leads to more perseverative behavior.
+More specifically, the serotonin neurotransmitter appears to have a strong influence on perseverative states through widespread inhibition \cite{matias2017activity,lottem2018activation}.
+These studies question the roles of the MRN along with the LC as they seem to partially overlap regarding task engagement, but also seem complementary during learning.

-These cognitive processes are necessary for our approach in order to support the shift from tonic to phasic activation for habituation, and to determine how persistent the robot has to be while learning a skill.
-Each aspect of cognition described in this section will be modelled with the Dynamic Field Theory.
+In this work, we intend to propose a simple model of persistence (i.e., perseverance) to regulate the learning of a goal via the involvement of prediction errors.
+The purpose is to endow the robot with the ability to dynamically allocate time to learn a goal depending on learning progress and prediction error.
+Each aspect of cognition described in this section will be modeled with dynamic field theory.